How to Survive Big Family Gatherings as a Socially Anxious Introvert

 You can also offer to help out (preferably, in the kitchen, away from most of the crowd) or run to the store for something the host forgot.
 These are my go-tos; this way, I’m out of people’s way.

-These small breaks between socializing can also help make interactions a bit more bearable and will distract your mind for a while instead of focusing on the overwhelm to come.
+These small breaks between socializing can also help make interactions more bearable and will distract your mind for a while instead of focusing on the overwhelm to come.

-6. Don’t feel you have to attend every family event: Skip a few or alternate holidays.
+6. Don’t feel you have to attend every family event.

 Thanksgiving, Christmas, birthdays, and every holiday in between, the number of family events can add up.
 Most families usually only get to celebrate a few of these (lucky for us introverts!), but if you struggle with mustering up the energy for a dozen events a year, then I welcome you to skip the ones you’re not into.